bytefish/bytefish.de/blog/dgraph.md

 data.
 Often enough the datasets are prepared for you and it's hard to get an idea how to merge datasets and build import pipelines.

-This project shows how to use .NET to:
+This project shows how to:

 * Create an RDF dataset from multiple data sources
 * Bulk Import an RDF Dataset to [Dgraph]
-* Query the Data using [Dgraph] GraphQL dialect
+* Query the Data using the [Dgraph] GraphQL query language

 ### What this Project is not about ###